The last two weeks or so has seen spending quite a lot of time in two capital cities.

-In the end – around midnight – he took us to a three star hotel in a back street that specialises in conferences.
+In the end – around midnight – he took us to a three-star hotel in a back street that specializes in conferences.
 We had fabulous service, and the staff members were all so very friendly and helpful.
 In fact 2 of the ladies became our friends.
-We were delighted, and stayed eight days in the end.
+We were delighted and stayed for eight days.
 We just felt so relaxed and safe here.
 The price was great and included breakfast.

-But the best party was the view at night.
+But the best part was the view at night.
 We looked out over the Nairobi skyline from our window – it was perfect for us.